collective/collective.webrichtlijnen/README.txt

 Webrichtlijnen non-complaint HTML code
 --------------------------------------
 There are a few pages in Plone that aren't complaint.
-The invalid point aren't easy to fix in this package (ie. portlets) or aren't important enough to fix (ie. Plone footer).
+The invalid point aren't easy to fix in this package (ie. file icon widget) or aren't important enough to fix (ie. Plone footer).

 * Possible invalid: The Plone footer uses a sub element to show the copyright character.
 The web guidelines advised to avoid using sup (suberscript) and sub (subscript)element where possible.

 * Invalid: The file archetypes has a file icon image that is missing the alt attribute. (http://dev.plone.org/plone/ticket/9948)

-* Invalid: Many portlets have a xmlns attribute in in their definition list element.
-The W3C HTML validator sees this as an error.

 * Invalid: The login portlet has a form without a fieldset (or similar element). no portlets.
 The W3C HTML validator sees this as an error.